learning-zone/css-basics/notes/css.md

 ---

-#### Explain what elements will match each of the following CSS selectors:
+#### Q. Explain what elements will match each of the following CSS selectors:
 * div, ```p``` Selects all ```<div>``` elements and all <p> elements
 * div ```p``` Selects all ```<p>``` elements that are anywhere inside a <div> element
 * div > ```p``` Selects all ```<p>``` elements where the immediate parent is a <div> element